webix-hub/docs/data/file_manager/configuration.md

 The parameters of actions in the function are the following:

-- id {string} - the id of an action
+- id - {string} the id of an action
-- method {function} - the name of the method that is used to implement the action
+- method - {function} the name of the method that is used to implement the action
-- icon {string} - the icon used for illustrating the action
+- icon - {string} an icon from the Font Awesome collection used for the action
-- value {function} - the local name for the action???
+- value - {function} the (local) method used to implement the action

 You can reload data using the following approach: